vickmuir/Backup/faqs.md

 ## When we use the BMR plug-in, can we move from a single disk to a raid array?

 Yes, that works.
-However, you need to select a large capacity device due to the size decrease the raid array causes.
+However, you need to select a large capacity device due to the size decrease that the raid array causes.

 <hr>